A Minute, a Moment...

-The EP's first single, "My First Heartbreak", was released on 25 April 2025.

-The EP's second single, "Gold", was released on 23 May 2025, along with the EP itself.

 Critical reception

-Rolling Stone UK put the EP on their "6 albums you need to hear this week" list, and asserts, "The songs on [his] new EP 'A Minute, A Moment...' should further [his way to becoming a household name] – they’re intimate and lovingly crafted, but with an undeniable universality."
-Sony Music Canada said, "Stripped back yet richly layered, 'A Minute, A Moment...' finds Myles at his most raw and introspective, delving deep into themes of identity, love, heartbreak and self-discovery," and states that "this latest project embraces a more nuanced emotional landscape and refined sonic palette."
+Rolling Stone UK put the EP on their "6 albums you need to hear this week" list, and asserts, "The songs on [his] new EP A Minute, A Moment... should further [his way to becoming a household name] – they’re intimate and lovingly crafted, but with an undeniable universality."

+Sony Music Canada said, "Stripped back yet richly layered, A Minute, A Moment... finds Myles at his most raw and introspective, delving deep into themes of identity, love, heartbreak and self-discovery," and states that "this latest project embraces a more nuanced emotional landscape and refined sonic palette."